oddnetworks/oddworks-android-sdk/docs/docs/index.md

 # Oddworks SDK for Android

-Document version: June 26, 2017
+Document version: January 30, 2018
 SDK Version: [![Download](https://api.bintray.com/packages/oddnetworks/maven/device-sdk/images/download.svg)](https://bintray.com/odd-networks/maven/device-sdk/_latestVersion)

 The __device-sdk__ is the Oddworks SDK for Android.
 It is a wrapper for the Oddworks API that helps Android devices communicate with Oddworks.